iridepolarbears/python-test/README.md

 # python-test
 beautifulsoup_requests.py:

-    This program creates a request based on the user's input for the BBC.
+    Web scraper for the BBC website using requests, MongoDB and Beautiful soup This program creates a request based on the user's input for the BBC.
     That info is grabbed from the website and the titles of the most recent news articles is printed out and saved in a MongoDB database.